JairoCC/playwright-test-project/README.md

 - End-to-end test automation with Playwright.
 - Tests the Sauce Labs demo page.
-- GitHub Actions configuration to run tests automatically.
+- GitHub Actions configuration to run tests automatically on merge or manually.